Birr STEAM Festival

 Acknowledgement

-The organisers would like to thank the people of Birr, the Birr Castle Demesne, the Birr Theatre and Arts Centre, Engineers Ireland, Eirgrid and the Arup Charitable Trust of Ireland for their support for this event.
+The organisers would like to thank the people of Birr, the Birr Castle Demesne, the Birr Theatre and Arts Centre, Engineers Ireland, Eirgrid, the Arup Charitable Trust of Ireland, and Siemens Energy for their support for this event.
 Such was the level of positive feedback received, this event will be repeated at a similar time in coming years.